vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

 ---
 ### For the impatient

 * Backups are always point in time   And so are restorations.
 * Eventually consistent systems have a time to consistency
 * So if there is a system where transactions occur until infinity , time to consistency gets pushed infinitely until the last transaction completed and system eventually reaches consistency.
 * Hence backups from eventually consistent systems are **_permanently inconsistent and obsolete or have risk of data loss_**
 * Co-ordinating Backups from distributed and eventually consistent systems make it even worse
-* The worst is when these backups have to be co-ordinated between disparate databases where data is split and stored.
+* The worst of all scenarios is when these backups have to be co-ordinated between disparate databases where data is split and stored.

   > Sharing the database between microservices is an anti-pattern